Air Fryer Recipe

 Air Fryer Stuffed Aubergine Boats

-These deliciously healthy aubergine boats are stuffed with a fragrant medley of spices, rice, and vegetables, offering a satisfying and flavourful meal.
+These healthy aubergine boats are filled with a fragrant mix of spices, rice and vegetables, making a satisfying meal with plenty of flavour.

 Ingredients